 Do you know what to do if you are hurt in a bus accident, whether as a passenger or a person outside of the bus?
 At the Law Offices of Greg Prosmushkin, P.C., we want to help you get through what we know is a difficult time.
-When you need a Chester bus accident attorney, call us today.
+When you need a bus crash lawyer, call us today.

 Bus Accident Injuries

 Because, buses are large vehicles that can weigh tens of thousands of pounds.
 For the passengers, who are almost always unrestrained, an accident can throw their bodies around the inside of the bus.
 If the crash is a rollover, the amount of trauma that can be inflicted is tremendous.

 For that outside of the bus in other vehicles, getting struck by a bus can lead to serious injuries, more than an impact with another passenger vehicle.